QilinZhou56/Social-Research/README.md

    - [Census Bureau TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)

 ### Methodology
-Integrating preschool assessment data from the NIEER yearbooks with geospatial data from the Census Bureau to perform comprehensive analysis.
+Integrating preschool assessment data from the NIEER yearbooks with geospatial data from the Census Bureau to perform comprehensive analysis, including DID model and probit regression.

 ### Objectives
 - Evaluate and compare preschool assessment strategies across states.
 - Understand the impact of these strategies on early childhood education outcomes.
 - Provide data-driven insights for policymakers and educational stakeholders.

+### Results and Reflection
+- From 2007 to 2018, changes in assessment policies did not lead to improvements in student enrollment or resource allocation in the case analysis of South Carolina and Texas.

+- While the assessment policy may not have a direct relationship with the overall performance of state preschool programs, it does reflect the quality of preK education a state aspires to provide and the level of attention it devotes to preK education.
+Despite the increasing emphasis on new assessment designs, resource allocation and enrollment rates did not increase or remain stable as expected.
+This calls for a re-evaluation of preschool resource allocation and an examination of the factors influencing household enrollment decisions.

 ### Tools and Technologies
 - **Data Processing and Analysis:** Python, Pandas, NumPy